Ms. Susan Thatcher

 - Structure your days.
 Developing a sense of normality helps feelings of hopelessness.
 Set a routine and follow it as best you can (ie, get up, shower, eat, read, etc.)

 - Keep Social Contact.
 Talk to your friends and family.
-Beyond messaging, facetime, and skype them.
-Schedule in time to ensure it's regular.
+Beyond messaging, facetime, and Skype.
+Schedule time to ensure it's regular.
 Use streaming platforms to watch films together.

 - Practice self-care.
 Ensure you are taking care of yourself.
 Engage in grounding techniques.
 Do a face mask.
 Treat yourself.
 Do some Yoga.
 Easy your mind and your body.